Content Navigation

 Dos and Don'ts

-When filling out the USCIS I-864 form, it’s important to follow guidelines to ensure accuracy and compliance.
-Here are some essential dos and don’ts to keep in mind:
+When filling out the USCIS I-864 form, it is crucial to follow specific guidelines to ensure accuracy and completeness.
+Here are some key points to consider:

 Misconceptions